 - Do some research and pick a bank or credit union that suits your needs.
-We prefer and use Ally.com and Chase.com for our banking, savings, credit cards, and loans. - Visit the bank branch or website. - Pick the product (type of accounts) you want (i.e. checkings account and/or savings account) and create your account, filling out all the required information. - The bank may check your credit history, especially if you want to open a loan account or credit card. - Give consent to the terms and if asked to, print, sign, and mail the documents. - Deposit some money in your account (funding the account). - Begin using your account!
+We prefer and use SoFi: www.coursenvy.com/sofi - Click the website URL above and create an account. - Pick the product (type of accounts) you want (i.e. checking account and/or savings account) and create your account, filling out all the required information. - The bank may check your credit history, especially if you want to open a loan account or credit card. - Give consent to the terms and if asked to, print, sign, and mail the documents. - Deposit some money in your account (funding the account). - Begin using your account!
 You may first have to wait for checks in the mail and activate your credit or debit cards.